theninthsky/client-side-rendering/README.md

 A lot of the features we write end up being used only in a few of our pages, so we would like them to be loaded only when the user visits the page they are being used in.

-For Example, we wouldn't want users to download, parse and execute the _[react-big-calendar](https://www.npmjs.com/package/react-big-calendar)_ package if they merely loaded the home page.
-We would only want that to happen when they visit the calendar page.
+For Example, we wouldn't want users to have to wait until the _[react-big-calendar](https://www.npmjs.com/package/react-big-calendar)_ package is downloaded, parsed and executed if they merely loaded the _Home_ page.
+We would only want that to happen when they visit the _Calendar_ page.

-The way we achieve this is (preferably) by route-based code splitting:
+The way we can achieve this is (preferably) by route-based code splitting:

 _[App.tsx](src/App.tsx)_